TheNectarStudios/TheServer/README.md

-## Note
+## ⚠️ Important Note

-- If you are changing the deployed url of the server you have to change the api endpoint in all the Three apps ( Creator, VRAPP and User App )
+**If you are changing the deployed URL of the server, you have to change the API endpoint in all three apps (Creator, VRAPP, and User App).**

 # Node.js Server Documentation